dugger/dugger.github.io/_posts/2015-10-02-nil-as-a-hash-key.md

 title:  "Nil as a Hash Key"
 date:   2015-10-02 15:08:13
 categories: ruby
+excerpt: "This is something you can do, but should you..."
 ---
 I was doing a little code review with a teammate and one of his hash definitions caught my eye.
 It looked something like this...